Boardman High School: Quiz Bowl

-Boardman's quiz bowl program has consistently been competitive in the 24-school Mahoning Valley League, winning consecutive league championships from 2015-2018.
-The team qualified for and attended the National Academic Quiz Tournaments High School National Championship Tournament in 2015, 2017, and 2018.
-During the 2017-18 season, Boardman was ranked in the top 5 in Ohio and the top 100 in the nation.
+Boardman offers quiz bowl, in which the program has won several league championships, and National Championships.
+During the 2017–18 season, Boardman was ranked in the top 5 in Ohio and the top 100 in the nation.
 Boardman finished tied for 32nd place in the 2018 high school national tournament.

 Productions

-Boardman started a film and broadcast program in 1992 by Allan Butcher, called BSTN Productions.
-It started at Boardman Center Middle School.
-When the Performing Arts Center was added to the high school in 2000, they moved the main program to the high school.
-Since the year 2000, the BSTN program has become an award winning curriculum.
-They have also branched to their new Spartan Stadium (2015) running the Jumbo Tron and livestreams.
+Boardman offers a multimedia program, which began in 1992 called BSTN Productions.
+The studio was moved to the Performing Arts Center in 2000 after being a part of the middle school beforehand.
+Boardman multimedia program has become an award-winning program, placing first in a video competition in 2018.
+They have also branched to their new Spartan Stadium in 2015, running the Jumbo Tron and livestreams.
 The program currently offers 4 different courses: Broadcast Journalism, Digital Video Productions, Advanced Digital Video Productions, and Film Studies.
-The program is currently directed by Joe Hollabaugh and David Battaglia.